Mayur-Shashidhar/CODTECH-IT-SOLUTIONS-Software-Development-Internship/README.md

-# CODTECH IT SOLUTIONS Internship Projects
+# CODTECH IT SOLUTIONS Software Developer Internship Projects

 This repository contains the projects and assignments completed during my internship with **CODTECH IT Solutions**.
 The purpose of this repository is to document and showcase the work I completed as Software Developer intern as a part of real‑world tasks assigned during the internship.
 Throughout the internship, I worked on multiple practical projects that helped strengthen my skills in web development, programming and problem‑solving.